Rock Flat, New South Wales

 Rock Flat is a rural locality in the Snowy Monaro Regional Council local government area of New South Wales, Australia.
 It is located south of Cooma, on either side of the Monaro Highway.

-The area now known as Rock Flat lies on the traditional lands of the Ngarigo people.
+The area now known as Rock Flat lies on the traditional lands of Ngarigo people.

 Near the Monaro Highway crossing of Rock Flat Creek, there is a mineral spring that comes to the surface, on the bank of the creek.
 The spring water issues from near the base of a small rocky mount composed of highly inclined beds of quartzite and the surface of the flat in the vicinity of the spring is tufaceous limestone that has been deposited there by the spring water.
 The flow rate of the spring is about 245-litres per hour.
 The spring water has a pleasant taste and is carbonated.
 The water contains carbonates of calcium, sodium, and magnesium.